 RiskIQ collects 1,000 gigabytes of passive DNS data daily

-Threat actors need to establish infrastructure to conduct their attacks, and one of these infrastructure elements is often DNS.
+Threat actors need to establish an infrastructure to conduct their attacks, and one of these infrastructure elements is often DNS.
 For example, a piece of malware may include a hardcoded domain name that is seemingly legitimate.
 To execute an attack, a threat actor may changes that domain’s DNS record to resolve to a malicious IP address to deliver a payload or to encrypt data through ransomware.
+RiskIQ also includes sources of active DNS resolution when a specific domain or IP is queried.

 Thousands of times a day, domains are bought and transferred between individuals, and domain registrants must provide information about themselves when registering.
 This information gets stored in a WHOIS record associated with the domain.